landoncrabtree/UnconfuserExTools/README.md

 # UnconfuserExTools
 A repository containing tools used for unpacking and deobfuscating .NET applications protected with ConfuserEx

 ### WARNING: These tools have been aggragated from multiple sources around the web.
 These tools are provided as-is, and there is no guarantee on the safety or authenticity of the file(s).
 It is recommended to run them in a sandboxed environment.
+I have tried my best to aggregate the same tools from multiple sources and to compare file-size to ensure there is no signs of obvious tampering.

 ### IMPORTANT: A lot of the tools contained are part of CodeCracker's Tools.
 These tools are from 2011-2015, and are no longer maintained, nor is there much documentation about them.
 Once again, I want to reiterate that this repository is "as-is" and I cannot guarantee the safety or authenticity of the files provided.
 As such, without proper documentation on these files, I cannot say for sure what they do.
 All the information provided is from sources that are available today.
 Please DO NOT create issues regarding a program not working, as I am not the original author of any of the tools included here.
 Thanks!